 Z Factor Limited is a University of Cambridge spin-out company founded by Jim Huntington, Professor of Molecular Haemostasis at the Cambridge Institute for Medical Research.

-The Z Factor team is engaged in the discovery of new drugs to treat Alpha-1-Antitrypsin Deficiency (AATD) which is a significant cause of liver and lung disease and results from a defect in the gene encoding Alpha-1-antitrypsin.
+The Z Factor team is engaged in the discovery of new drugs to treat Alpha-1-Antitrypsin Deficiency (AATD) which is a significant cause of liver and lung disease, resulting from a defect in the gene encoding Alpha-1-antitrypsin.
 Individuals with two defective copies of the gene, making up around 1 in 2000 of the Western population, typically develop emphysema starting in their 30s.
 They are also at an increased risk of developing liver diseases such as cirrhosis and cancer.
-Around 2% of people have one defective copy of this gene, and are at 5-fold increased risk of developing Chronic Obstructive Pulmonary Disease (COPD) as they age.
+Around 2% of people have one defective copy of this gene, and are at a 5-fold increased risk of developing Chronic Obstructive Pulmonary Disease (COPD) as they age.

 The most common mutation causing AATD is called the Z mutation, which disrupts the normal folding of the protein.
 Professor Huntington and his team at University of Cambridge obtained the crystallographic structure of this mutant form of Alpha-1-antitrypsin, which allowed for the first time the rational design of drugs that could correct folding and prevent the development of associated diseases.